-Fire- When fire is discovered, alert all occupants of the building, then call 911.
+Fire- When a fire is discovered, alert all occupants of the building, then call 911.

-Tornado- If a tornado warning is given, students are report to the following locations in each dormitory and cover themselves with a mattress.
+Tornado- If a tornado warning is given, students are to report to the following locations in each dormitory and cover themselves with a mattress.

-Kuykendall Hall-BathroomsNicksick Hall-HallwaysMeyerson Apartments-Bathrooms
+Kuykendall Hall- Bathrooms